-The rainforests of Borneo and Sumatra are under environmental threat from unsustainable over-development.
-They also happen to be last remaining habitat of the endangered species, the orangutan.
+The rainforests of Borneo and Sumatra are under environmental threat from unsustainable over-development, but they also happen to be last remaining habitat of the endangered species, the orangutan.
 Deforestation due to land change use, biofuel production and illegal logging all pose an environmental threat to these rainforests and to the very survival of the orangutan.

 Deforestation and the Orangutan Habitat

-The major threat to the orangutan habitat.
-Hence to the survival of the species is the destruction of tropical rainforests of Borneo and Sumatra.
+The major threat to the orangutan habitat, and hence to the survival of the species is the destruction of tropical rainforests of Borneo and Sumatra.

-- Writing on orangutans, the author Chris Rowthorn, in Discover Borneo, published by Lonely Planet in 2008 says, “They're severely endangered due to destruction of their rainforest habitat.
-The days when an orangutan could swing from tree to tree from one side of Borneo to the other without touching the ground are long gone.”
+- Writing on orangutans, the author Chris Rowthorn, in Discover Borneo, published by Lonely Planet in 2008 says, “They are severely endangered due to destruction of their rainforest habitat; the days when an orangutan could swing from tree to tree from one side of Borneo to the other without touching the ground are long gone.”

 - The “Orangutan Final Report” published by the Conservation Breeding Specialist Group in January 2004 states, “Analysis of deforestation indicates that Kalimantan (Indonesian Borneo) has lost at least 39% of its orangutan habitat within the orangutan’s range over the last decade (1992-2002).
-Similar studies aren't available for Sumatra.
-The available information suggests very similar trends.”
+Similar studies are not available for Sumatra, but the available information suggests very similar trends.”

 - The report “Cooking the Climate”, issued by Greenpeace in 2007 states, “During the last 50 years, over 74 million hectares of Indonesia’s forests have been destroyed – logged, burned, degraded, pulped – and its products shipped round the planet.”